GODLharish/REAL-TIME-LOG-ANALYSIS/README.md

 ## Overview

 Log Realtime Analysis is a robust real-time log aggregation and visualization system designed to handle high-throughput logs using a Kafka-Spark ETL pipeline.
 For example, it can process application logs tracking user requests, error rates, and API response times in real-time.
-It integrates with DynamoDB for real-time metrics storage and visualizes key system insights using Python Dash.
-The setup leverages Docker for containerized deployment, ensuring seamless development and deployment workflows.
+It integrates with DynamoDB for real-time metrics storage and visualizes key system insights using Python and Dash Library.
+The setup uses Docker for containerized deployment, ensuring seamless development and deployment workflows.

 ## Features